TirthNandha/anonify/ProgressLog.md

     - make the send otp button 'disable' after clicking once. (done)
     - signin page(done)
     - add demo user
-    - fetch the requied details from the user's email and display in the your details section
+    - fetch the requied details from the user's email and display in the your details section(done)
-    - Make the new post page working
+    - Make the new post page working (done)
     - when user clicks on the post it would open in new page and add commets
     - make comment section working
     - the login button in the header should not appear if user is already logged in. (done)